 5. When individuals who are foreign-trained return home or abroad to practice without being licenced in those countries.

 How to know if you are encroaching on the profession of architecture?

-An architect is a qualified person with appropriate license, certification and registration with a relevant body often governmental empowered with the legal rights to practice architecture.
+An architect is a qualified person with an appropriate license, certification and registration with a relevant body often the government empowered with the legal rights to practice architecture.